eoghano4321/SafeCycles/README.md

 Flask Prototype for planning safe routes for cyclists &amp; pedestrians

 ## Features
-- Uses GIS maps from https://dcenr.maps.arcgis.com/apps/MapSeries/index.html?appid=a30af518e87a4c0ab2fbde2aaac3c228 and https://www.opencyclemap.org/ and hopefully county councils/RSA for planning of routes along existing cycle lanes
+- Uses GIS maps from https://dcenr.maps.arcgis.com/apps/MapSeries/index.html?appid=a30af518e87a4c0ab2fbde2aaac3c228  https://www.opencyclemap.org/ https://www.openstreetmap.ie/ and https://www.openstreetmap.org under the open database license
+- Plans to use maps provided by county councils/RSA for planning of routes along existing cycle lanes
 - Uses current weather data to avoid cross winds over a specified threshold and steep hills on windy days
 - Incident reporting system to allow users to report dangerous intersections/routes which will be avoided in route planning